samnj/Etch-A-Sketch/README.md

 TO DO
+· change grid names to canvas and use grid to refer to borders · check for consistency between class and id selectors · fix right click painting
-const boxes and const gridChildren are the same fix repeating code for mousedown and mouseenter events improve tool picker
+· const boxes and const gridContainer.children are the same · improve tool picker
+· find a better solution for the bgcolor listener delay · check if doing box.classList.remove('painted') without checking if the class is there first is bad practice

 NEAR FUTURE FEATURES
 level 1
-pencil color options
-change background color
 keyboard shortcuts
-eraser/pencil size (relative to grid size) color picker grid lines toggle rainbow mode shading/lighting
+eraser/pencil size (relative to grid size) automatically set border color relative to background color rainbow mode shading/lighting

 level 2
 improve mouse tracking for fast movements fill unpainted squares scale drawing